ViTacFormer: Learning Cross-Modal Representation for Visuo-Tactile Dexterous Manipulation: Method

 \subsection{Neural Network Architecture and Learning Procedure}

 Fig.~\ref{fig:arch} shows the neural network architecture of our ViTacFormer.
 This architecture is basically a conditional variational auto-encoder.
 On the left of Fig.~\ref{fig:arch}, there is a transformer-based encoder.
 It maps the robot's proprioception (joints) and expert action sequence into a style variable $z$.
 On the right of Fig.~\ref{fig:arch}, there is a transformer-based encoder-decoder.
 First, it extracts the representation from visual and tactile observations with a cross-attention-based multimodal integration framework.
 Next, it auto-regressively predicts the future tactile signals and thus generates the actions with predicted future tactile signals.
-The style variable $z$ is sampled from expert demonstrations during training, while it is sampled from Gaussian noise during inference.
+The style variable $z$ is sampled from expert demonstrations during training, while it is set to zero during inference, following ACT\citep{zhao2023learning}.

 We find that a combination of supervision between arm end-effectors' position and arm/hand joint angles (JA) is more effective for dexterous manipulation than arm/hand JA supervision only.
 The training loss of ViTacFormer is shown as: